missionpinball/mpf-docs/install/mac.rst

 Click the "Install" button here to get just the command line tools.
 The "Get XCode" button installs more than you need.

-The download will be about 150 MB, and the total install will be just over 1 GB.
+The download will be about 150 MB, and the total install will be about 1.1 GB.

 If you already have the command line tools installed, that's fine.
 You'll get some kind of error saying they're already installed and you can move on.